-where $l(\cdot)$ is the loss function for labeled data (such as cross entropy), and $r(\cdot)$ is the loss function (regularization function) on the unlabeled set, the goal of SSL methods is to design the regularization function, we introduce some popular SSL method as following.
-Pseudo-labeling~\citep{lee2013pseudo} uses a standard supervised loss function on an unlabeled dataset using “pseudo-labels” as a target label as a regularizer. $\Pi$-Model~\citep{DBLP:conf/iclr/LaineA17, sajjadi2016regularization} designed a consistency-based regularization function that pushes the distance between the prediction for an unlabeled sample and its stochastic perturbation (e.g., data augmentation, dropout~\citep{srivastava2014dropout}) to a small value.
-Mean Teacher~\citep{tarvainen2017mean} proposed to obtain a more stable target output $f(x, \theta)$ for unlabeled set by setting the target via an exponential moving average of parameters from previous training steps.
-Instead of designing a stochastic $f(x, \theta)$, Virtual Adversarial Training (VAT)~\citep{miyato2018virtual} proposed to approximate a tiny perturbation to unlabeled samples that affect the output of the prediction function most.
-MixMatch~\citep{berthelot2019mixmatch}, UDA~\citep{xie2019unsupervised} chooses the pseudo-labels based on predictions of augmented samples, such as shifts, cropping, image flipping, and mix-up~\citep{zhang2017mixup} to design the regularization function.
-However, the performance of most existing SSL can degrade substantially when the unlabeled dataset contains OODs examples~\citep{oliver2018realistic}.
+Given a training set with a labeled set of examples $\mathcal{D} = \{\x_i, y_i\}_{i=1}^n$ and an unlabeled set of examples $\mathcal{U} = \{\x_j\}_{j=1}^m$.
+For any classifier model $f(\x, \theta)$ used in SSL, where $\x\in \mathbb{R}^C$ is the input data, and $\theta$ refers to the parameters of the classifier model.
+The loss functions of many existing methods can be formulated as the following general form: where $l(\cdot)$ is the loss function for labeled data (such as cross-entropy), and $r(\cdot)$ is the loss function (regularization function) on the unlabeled set.
+The goal of SSL methods is to design an efficient regularization function to leverage the model performance information on the unlabeled dataset for effective training.
+Pseudo-labeling~\cite{lee2013pseudo} uses a standard supervised loss function on an unlabeled dataset using “pseudo-labels” as a target label as a regularizer. $\Pi$-Model~\cite{laine2016temporal, sajjadi2016regularization} designed a consistency-based regularization function that pushes the distance between the prediction for an unlabeled sample and its stochastic perturbation (e.g., data augmentation or dropout~\cite{srivastava2014dropout}) to a small value.
+Mean Teacher~\cite{tarvainen2017mean} proposed to obtain a more stable target output $f(x, \theta)$ for unlabeled set by setting the target via an exponential moving average of parameters from previous training steps.
+Instead of designing a stochastic $f(x, \theta)$, Virtual Adversarial Training (VAT)~\cite{miyato2018virtual} proposed to approximate a tiny perturbation to unlabeled samples that affect the output of the prediction function most.
+MixMatch~\cite{berthelot2019mixmatch}, UDA~\cite{xie2019unsupervised}, and Fix-Match~\cite{sohn2020fixmatch} choose the pseudo-labels based on predictions of augmented samples, such as shifts, cropping, image flipping, weak and strong augmentation, and mix-up~\cite{zhang2017mixup} to design the regularization functions.
+However, the performance of most existing SSL can degrade substantially when the unlabeled dataset contains OOD examples~\cite{oliver2018realistic}.